Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

     });
 ```

 The first `console.log("Number of quakes = " + parsedJSON.metadata.count);` refers to a single variable, which it prints to the Developer Tools console.
 The next statement `console.log(parsedJSON.features);` prints the whole array of features to the console.
+In the 3rd and 4th console.log() statements print out properties on an individual feature by index (0..n-1).

 ### 4th Challenge, 20 minutes: Extract that data from the GeoJSON!!!
 #### Copy and paste [the html below](https://github.com/Ryshackleton/d3_maptime/blob/master/html/myEarthquakeMap.html) to a file called `myEarthquakeMap.html`.

 This script does the following, some of which should look familiar!
 1. The first few lines create an SVG in the body with some size and style attributes
 1. The d3.json(...) send the JSON request from the URL to get the GeoJSON data